Grouping of U9990 'Diagnostic information missing '

 An in a way more simple alternative is to put U9990 to dgcat 99M00 and add to the rules for DRG Z71 procpro 99V35.
 Since other professionals than medical doctors are not demanded to code any diagnosis (other than U9990) why should we check that they are not using invalid codes (from the category 99M00)?

-#3 Updated by Martti Virtanen almost 5 years ago
+#3 Updated by Martti Virtanen over 5 years ago

 - File Case #396 Technical changes.xlsx added